 Once the scan finished, choose the files and click on Recover to get them back.

-You can convert the RAW drive to NTFS directly via command prompt on your Windows PC.
+You can convert the RAW drive to NTFS directly via command prompt on your Windows PC regardless of its system version like Windows 11.
 The process is quite straightforward.
 It is recommended that you recover your data from the drive via AnyRecover before proceeding.

 Step 1.
 Launch Command Prompt on your computer.
 And input: list disk